vickmuir/vpc-on-classic-block-storage/block_storage_is_attach_cli.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Attaching a block storage volume using the CLI
+# Attaching a block storage volume by using the CLI
 {: #attaching-block-storage-cli}

-A volume attachment connects a {{site.data.keyword.block_storage_is_short}} volume to a virtual server instance.
+A {{site.data.keyword.block_storage_is_short}} volume attachment connects a {{site.data.keyword.block_storage_is_short}} volume to a virtual server instance.
 Each instance can have [many volume attachments](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage#vol-attach-limits), but a single volume attachment connects one volume to one instance.
 {:shortdesc}

 ## Before you begin
 {: #before-attaching-block-storage-cli}

-1. Ensure you have downloaded, installed, and initialized the following CLI plug-ins:
+1. Make sure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-    * The infrastructure-service plugin
+    * The infrastructure-service plug-in

    For more information, [IBM Cloud CLI for VPC Reference](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-reference).

-   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   After you install the vpc-infrastructure plug-in, set the target to generation 1 by running the command `ibmcloud is target --gen 1`.
    {:important}

-2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
+2. Make sure that you already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

-## Attach a block storage volume using the CLI
+## Attach a block storage volume by using the CLI
 {: #attach-block-storage-cli}

-To attach a volume to a virutal server instance in the current resource group, run this command.
+To attach a volume to a virtual server instance in the current resource group, run this command.

 ```bash
 ibmcloud is instance-volume-attachment-add NAME INSTANCE_ID VOLUME_ID [--auto-delete true | false] [--json]
 ```

-`NAME` is the name you provide for the volume attachment and INSTANCE_ID is the ID of the VSI.
+`NAME` is the name that you provide for the volume attachment and INSTANCE_ID is the ID of the VSI.

-The `VOLUME_ID `specifies the volume you are attaching.
+The `VOLUME_ID `specifies the volume that you are attaching.

 Specify `--auto-delete true` if you want the volume to be automatically deleted when the VSI is deleted.